polyscone/tofu/README.md

 Omitting the `-debug` flag will build the project in "release" mode which does things like stripping debug symbols, among other things.

-The `-tenants` flag points to a JSON file that describes the tenants of the program in the following format:
+Tenant configuration is stored in the data directory's `tenants.json` file in the following format:

 ```json
 {